Hurricane Celia: Aftermath

 Following the storm, then-President of the United States Richard Nixon declared seven counties in Texas as disaster areas – Aransas, Bee, Jim Wells, Live Oak, Nueces, Refugio, and San Patricio – allowing affected residents to be eligible for federal relief.
 Immediately, then-Governor of Texas Preston Smith sent National Guardsmen to the area to patrol and assist with recovery.
 About a week after the storm, Governor Smith stated that the most urgent need was financial assistance, and designated the American Red Cross as the official relief agency.
 The American Red Cross chapters in Colbert and Lauderdale counties in Alabama announced that they were accepting donations to send to southern Texas.

 In Corpus Christi, officials applied to pollution control officers for permission to burn 1300000 cuyd of debris.
 The University of Corpus Christi (UCC) suffered so much damage that repairs were not affordable.
 In May 1971, the Texas Legislature passed a bill to establish a Texas A&I campus in Corpus Christi.
 Two years later, after local residents raised approximately $1.8 million to support the school, the UCC transferred its properties to Texas A&I University (now known as Texas A&M University-Corpus Christi).

 In addition, most homeowners insurance policies refused to write insurance for areas considered to be "high risk" along the Texas coast, prompting the state government to form the Texas Catastrophe Property Insurance Association, now known as the Texas Windstorm Insurance Association.
 Today, TWIA offers coverage to the 14 coastal counties of Texas and a small portion of Harris County near Houston, Texas.

 Retirement

-Due to the severity of damage caused by the hurricane, the World Meteorological Organization retired the name Celia after the conclusion of the 1970 season.
-It was replaced with Carmen, which was retired following its first use in 1974.
+Due to the severity of damage caused by the hurricane, the National Hurricane Center retired the name Celia following the 1970 season, and it will never be used again for another Atlantic tropical cyclone.
+It was replaced with Carmen for the 1974 season.